 Example 1 – VWAP Pullback Trade

-If you were long the banking sector, when you woke up on November 9th, 2017 you would have been pretty happy with the price action.
+If you were long the banking sector when you woke up on November 9th, 2017, you would have been pretty happy with the price action.

-Then XLF experiences a slight rally, only to rollover again and retest the VWAP.
+As you can see, XLF experiences a slight rally, only to rollover again and retest the VWAP.
 Should you have bought XLF on this second test?

 Notice how the XLF doesn’t hold the VWAP and actually trades below the indicator.

 This is an important example to highlight that stocks don’t always honor VWAP as if it is some impenetrable wall.